yolandaw2021/make-it-move/README.md

 ```
 ## Data Collection

-We use `selenium` to do data retrieval from `website`.
+We use `selenium` to do data retrieval from `[website](https://www.reddit.com/r/gifMemes/)`.
 You can run
 ```
 python data_collection.py
 ```
 to update the meme dataset.
-Data is stored in the `Data` folder.
+Data is stored in the `data` folder.